Search for opportunities to participate in a clinical research study.

-Ocular oncologists at UT Southwestern Medical Center treat eye tumors and tumors of the tissues surrounding the eye using the most advanced diagnostic and treatment methods available, we guide each patient through a personalized treatment plan for the best possible outcome.
+Ocular oncologists at UT Southwestern Medical Center specialize in diagnosis and treatment for cancers of the eye and surrounding tissues.
+Using the most advanced diagnostic and treatment methods available, we guide each patient through a personalized treatment plan for the best possible outcome.

-Our team works closely with specialists from several disciplines to provide a full spectrum of diagnosis and treatment.
-Our partners include oculoplastic surgeons for reconstructive surgery, as well as oncologists, radiologists, neurosurgeons, ear, nose, and throat surgeons, and interventional neuroradiologists.
+Our ocular oncology team works closely with specialists from several disciplines to provide a full spectrum of diagnosis and treatment.
+Our partners include oculoplastic surgeons for reconstructive surgery, as well as oncologists, radiologists, neurosurgeons, interventional neuroradiologists, and ear, nose, and throat surgeons.

 Some of the eye cancers we treat include: